gabr-moragarm/psy-mantis-engine/README.md

 - **Completed**
   - Base Sinatra structure
-  - Custom PsyMantis::Logger with LOG_LEVEL configuration
+  - Custom logging with configurable levels
+  - Environment variable management and validation
   - Containerization with Docker and docker-compose for local development
   - Automated testing with RSpec and GitHub Actions CI
+  - Steam API client with retry/backoff and error handling
+  - API key configuration & validation
   - Optional integration with SimpleCov for coverage (local only)

 - **In Progress**
-  - Steam Web API integration
   - Implementation of game profile analysis logic
-  - Steam API Key handling
   - Structured JSON output with real analysis
-  - Full project roadmap
+  - Roadmap expansion

 ---